6 seo tips

 Meta tags are snippets of code that help describe the content on your site to search engines.
 They make it easier for search engines to determine what your content is about and can have a considerable impact on your SEO and ranking.
 Search engines tend to use these meta titles and descriptions in search results to let searchers know what a page is about before they click on it.

 Make sure you include your keywords in both your meta description and meta title tags.
-Each page of your site should be optimised separately for its own unique keywords, using different titles and descriptions.
+Optimise each page of your site separately for its own unique keywords, using different titles and descriptions.

 Search engines have always prioritised text, images, and news, but now maps, social results, and all sorts of snippet boxes can show up on the first page for any given search.
 In particular, a video is an extremely effective tool.